zimonh/qt/README.md

 qt is a platform where you can share and run blocks of code.
 - You can create new pages and open multiple blocks like this: qt.zimonh.at/page1,page2
 - All changes are tracked so you get live __inserts__ notification of __updates, and deletes__ as others make changes.
-- And changes and deletes are stored in a save place.
+- And changes and deletes are stored in a safe place.
-- Re-run scipt in a block using ctrl-enter.
+- Re-run script in a block using ctrl-enter.
-- Share encrpted blocks
+- Share encrypted blocks
 - Create un-indexed pages by adding __secret__ in the page name.

+## Tips
+- Add __?!__ at the end of an URL to open it without scripts.
+- Add __?@__ at the end of an URL to open the page without buttons or the __qt__ script. (this disables the decryption)

 ## Example
 <img src="https://blog.zimonh.at/wp-content/uploads/2018/06/qt_sceen.jpg"/>